 Practice some stretching exercises:

-Another feasible way to improve your little finger strength is to practice some stretching exercises.
+Another way to improve your finger strength is to practice stretching exercises.
 Maybe the “Rock Discipline Book” by John Petrucci can help you to learn the finger stretching technique.

 I integrated and improvised many stretching exercises from that book.
-It’s very unusual for a beginner to be a pro-level guitar player.
+It’s effective for every level guitar player.

 Increase the strength of the index finger:

 Playing Barre chords can help you to enhance the power of your index finger.
-I know this F Major chord is the most irritating chord for you, but you have to practice it.
+I know F Major chord is the most irritating one, but it can enhance the strength.
 Now, how can you play this chord?

 Your usual thumb position may not help you to bring the exact sound, right?
 In that case, I recommend you; position the thumb down to the center of the guitar neck.
 Then it will be better for you to push some pressure on the thumb.
 Try it!!